castai/docs/docs/guides/volumes.md

 Without dynamic provisioning, cluster administrators have to create new storage volumes manually (using cloud or storage providers) and the corresponding `PersistentVolume` objects for the storage to be available in Kubernetes.

-Dynamic volume provisioning is enabled by default on CAST AI cluster.
+Dynamic volume provisioning is enabled by default on the CAST AI cluster.

 ## Overview

-Each CAST AI cluster is pre-configured with default `StorageClass` that handles volume requests.
+Each CAST AI cluster is pre-configured with the default `StorageClass` that handles volume requests.

 ```shell
 » kubectl get sc